-TCC will fund the development of affordable housing and related transit infrastructure and programs, according to the Affordable Housing and Sustainable Communities Program requirements.
+TCC will fund the development of affordable housing and related transit infrastructure and programs, according to the Affordable Housing and Sustainable Communities Program (AHSC) requirements.
 Below are the General Requirements, eligible project types and fundable elements, Applicant requirements, eligible project costs, readiness requirements, and special requirements for Strategy 1.
 General Requirements

-If an application includes a project under this strategy, the project must conform to the requirements of the Affordable Housing and Sustainable Communities Program as outlined in the AHSC Round 7 Guidelines (http://sgc.ca.gov/programs/ahsc/resources/).
+If an application includes a project under this strategy, the project must conform to the required thresholds of the Affordable Housing and Sustainable Communities Program as outlined in the AHSC Round 7 Guidelines (http://sgc.ca.gov/programs/ahsc/resources/).
 A summary of AHSC guidelines is included below.
-The AHSC Round 7 Guidelines document contains further detail and will be the authority in the event of any discrepancies between these two documents, with the exception that TCC does not provide funding for market rate housing units.
-TCC projects under the Equitable Housing and Neighborhood Development strategy must conform to one of the following eligible housing Project Area types:
+The AHSC Round 7 Guidelines document contains further detail and will be the authority in the event of any discrepancies in threshold requirements..
+Applicants must meet minimum AHSC thresholds requirements to have an eligible project.